lyndon025/playtested/src/content/article/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-14-a-disturbingly-funny-comedy-fps-game-high-on-life-review
+title: A disturbingly funny comedy FPS game | High on Life - Review
+game: High on Life
 description: You are fresh out of high school; no job, no experience, no goals in life.
 Intergalactic aliens invade and want to get high off of humans.
 You stumble upon a sentient talking pistol.
 What do you do?
 Why not hunt them for bounties, with firepower assistance from an arsenal of talking guns.
 High on Life is a new crazy game from the creator of the animated TV series Rick and Morty, that is literally high on all fronts; talking self-aware guns, weirding looking aliens to slaughter in style, and unfiltered abusive dialogue.
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-0.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-1.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-2.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-3.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-4.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-5.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-6.avif
+  - /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-7.avif
 pubDate: 2022-12-14
 tags:
   - action
   - adventure
   - console
   - high-on-life
   - pc
   - playstation
-- playstation 4
+  - playstation-4
-- playstation 5
+  - playstation-5
   - shooter
   - taptap
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-0.avif
-title: A disturbingly funny comedy FPS game | High on Life - Review
-game: High on Life
-gallery:
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-0.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-1.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-2.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-3.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-4.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-5.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-6.avif
-- /images/reviews/legacy/2022-12-14-a-disturbingly-funny-comedy-fps-game--high-on-life---review-7.avif
 ---

 You are fresh out of high school; no job, no experience, no goals in life.
 Intergalactic aliens invade and want to get high off of humans.
 You stumble upon a sentient talking pistol.
 What do you do?
 Why not hunt them for bounties, with firepower assistance from an arsenal of talking guns.
 High on Life is a new crazy game from the creator of the animated TV series Rick and Morty, that is literally high on all fronts; talking self-aware guns, weirding looking aliens to slaughter in style, and unfiltered abusive dialogue.

 High on Life’s satirical attempt at entertainment is not for everyone.
 It’s mature-rated.
 It’s very disturbing, there isn’t even an ounce of seriousness in this self-aware comedy FPS game, and sometimes you can forget that it’s a video game and just want to listen to the highly subjective hilarious dialogues and interactions.